-Dr. McLaughlin married Emma Croman on the 21st of April, 1875.
-Mrs. McLaughlin was born in Michigan on the 20th of November 1850, the daughter of Frederick Croman and the former Mahala Randolph.
-She was the youngest of 4 children and her siblings were; George, Olive and Daniel.
+Dr. McLaughlin married Emma Amelia Croman on the 21st of April, 1875 in Detroit, Michigan.
+Mrs. McLaughlin was born in Waterloo, Michigan on the 20th of November 1850, the daughter of Frederick Croman and the former Mahala Randolph.
+She was the youngest of 5 children and her siblings were; David Croman (born and died in 1839) George H. Croman (see note below), Olive A. H. Croman and Daniel M. Croman (see note below).
 Mrs. McLaughlin was raised in Waterloo Twp, in Jackson County, Michigan, where her family farmed.

 Dr. and Mrs. McLaughlin had 5 children; Frederick McLaughlin was born in 1876 and died of scarlet fever on the 25th of March, 1877, Lawrence Harry McLaughlin was born on the 9th of May, 1877 (died 05 May, 1959), Lydia Mahala McLaughlin was born on the 12th of April, 1879 (died in 1976), Mabelle McLaughlin was born on the 19th of December, 1882 and Miar John McLaughlin was born on the 11th of September, 1888 (died in 1976).

 Dr. Miar Jacob McLaughlin also operated a drug store in Jackson, Michigan.
-Dr. McLaughlin appears in the 1897 Jackson City Directory and his residence was listed as 341 Main Street West.
+Dr. McLaughlin appeared in the 1897 Jackson City Directory and his residence was listed as 341 Main Street West.

-*His sons Lawrence and Miar served during World War I and World War II with the United States Army.
-His son Miar John McLaughlin became a medical doctor and he also practiced medicine in Jackson City, Michigan.
-His grandson (son of Dr. Miar John McLaughlin) was named John Miar McLaughlin (1922-1995) and he also became a medical doctor in Jackson, Michigan.
+**Dr. McLaughlin’s son Dr. Miar John McLaughlin practiced medicine in Jackson City, Michigan.
+His grandson (son of Dr. Miar John McLaughlin) Dr. John Miar McLaughlin (1922-1995) also became a medical doctor in Jackson, Michigan.